CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/Business_Application.md

 problem starts with a set of possibly overlapping circles and asks for the largest subset of non-overlapping circles.
 As we explain below, this problem is related to questions of resource management,

-## Use Case 2 : Water distribution for the city of the future
+## Use Case: Water distribution for the city of the future

 ### Introduction